-This year, I reported for BIV from Silicon Valley.
-I was also one of 20 journalists selected to take part in the inaugural Investigative Journalism Intensive at the Banff Centre for Arts and Creativity.
-In 2018, I will be heading to Southeast Asia as a 2017-18 Asia Pacific Foundation of Canada media fellow.
+In 2017, I reported for BIV from Silicon Valley, and was one of 20 journalists from around the world selected to take part in the inaugural Investigative Journalism Intensive at the Banff Centre for Arts and Creativity.

-In 2015, I reported from Central America on Canadian mining companies and the communities they affect.
-I was the first international journalist to visit Tahoe Resources’ silver mine in Guatemala, and one of a handful to investigate both sides of the controversies surrounding Goldcorp’s active and reclaimed mines in Guatemala and Honduras.
+In 2015, I travelled to Central America to investigate Canadian mining operations and their impacts on rural and indigenous communities.
+I was the first international journalist to visit Tahoe Resources’ controversial silver mine in Guatemala, and one of a handful to investigate the issues surrounding Goldcorp’s active and reclaimed mines in Guatemala and Honduras.

 I’m passionate about a variety of international, environmental, political and cultural issues.
-Resource development is among them, as are terrorism, human rights, the rights of corporations versus sovereign states, civil liberties, climate change and trade.
+Resource development is among them, as are terrorism, human rights, climate change and trade.

-It feels like a lifetime ago, but I was Miss White Rock in 2008, and a Miss British Columbia Ambassador when the Olympics came to Vancouver.
+A lifetime ago, I was Miss White Rock in 2008, and a Miss British Columbia Ambassador when the Olympics came to Vancouver.
 These were both highly involved ambassador positions that included extensive fundraising, public speaking and community engagement, along with more than a thousand hours of volunteering.
 Two lifetimes ago, I rocked out in an all-girl band.

 I speak French fluently, am learning Spanish and am slowly learning Arabic.
-The blog is in English and has tended to fall halfway between being somewhat personal and semi-professional: a dedicated space for thoughts on what I read, see and hear.
+This blog is in English, and has tended to fall halfway between somewhat personal and semi-professional: a dedicated space for thoughts on what I read, see and hear.
 Thank you for visiting.